 The Nutrition Facts label includes a lot of information to help you make healthy choices.
-The Label Reading for Better Health lesson walks you through the different parts of the food label so you can make smart choices when you shop.
+The Reading the Food Label video walks you through the different parts of the label so you can make smart choices when you shop.

 Food packages often feature words and claims that can be misleading.
 If you know the definitions of those words, you can avoid being misled or confused by package claims.
 Here are a few common words you may see on food packages:

 - Organic: This word has a legal definition regulated by law.
 In order for foods to be labeled as organic, they must be grown and processed with minimal synthetic materials.
 In order for a product to claim to be organic, it must be certified by the United States Department of Agriculture.

 - Natural: This word has no legal definition.
 Food companies can call any food natural if it does not contain added color, artificial flavors, or synthetic substances.

 - Unprocessed: This word means that the food has not undergone a process to change its character such as canning, freezing, or packaging.
 Unprocessed does not necessarily mean the food is healthy and some processed foods such as roasted nuts; pre-washed, bagged greens, and frozen veggies are all healthy foods.
 Look at the ingredients list and Nutrition Facts label to decide if it’s a healthy choice for you.

 - Made with Whole Grain: This is a misleading claim as it can mean there is just a tiny bit of whole grain included.